holo-q/hoho/README.md

 - See `proposals/` for planned enhancements.
 Non‑parity UI stays behind the Experimental UI flag by default.
 - PRs and issue reports welcome.

+## Project Vision

+- For the extended vision and brand doc, see `docs/README.md`.